Saturday, December 28, 2024

 Thai people are by nature polite, warm, welcoming, and accepting.
 You can be queer and free in Thailand, but remember it is also a modest and discreet culture, so dress appropriately and try not to pack on the PDA if you are traveling with a partner.

 In a Buddhist society, where karma is not just an esoteric concept but a belief that is manifest in the quotidian, crime is not as prevalent as in many other countries.
-And as prices are already cheap, haggling is not customary or appreciated.
-Carry some cash to tip out of appreciation, especially for things like massages, guided tours or any special services.
+Prices are already cheap, so haggling is not customary or appreciated.
+Carry some cash to tip out of appreciation, especially for things like massages, guided tours, or any special services.

 If you plan on doing things like rock climbing, scuba diving, or riding a motorcycle, it’s a good idea to have some kind of travel and health insurance.

 Most of all, bring your smile and learn how to say “thank you.”
-For ladies, it’s khàawp-khun ná khá (cup-koon-car), and for gents, it’s khàawp-khun ná khráp (cup-koon-crop).
+For ladies (i.e., anyone of feminine expression), it’s khàawp-khun ná khá (karp-koon-car), and for gents (masc), it’s khàawp-khun ná khráp (karp-koon-crop).

 Plan your visit to Amazing Thailand with Thailand Insider, and for your personalized tours and day trips, go with Globe Holiday.